dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 ## Aerobatic

 Aerobatic is a platform for deploying static websites and single page applications.
-It's not so popular but it is very powerful and provides a blazing fast performance.
+It's not so popular but it is very powerful and provides a blazingly fast performance.

 It offers the following: